 Smoking allowed, including indoors at locally approved on-site businesses.

-Yes, and localities may license on-site facilities where cannabis-infused are prepared for same-day consumption.
+Yes, and localities may license on-site facilities where cannabis-infused products are prepared for same-day consumption.

 Microbusinesses and lower potency hemp edible retailers may get an endorsement.